IanMalcolm1/CnidarianRogue/README.md

-A short traditional roguelike I made to get some practice with C++ and making non--trivial programs.
+A short traditional roguelike I made to get some practice with C++ and making non-trivial programs.
 Uses SDL2 for graphics.

 Controls:
 - Heal: f